CyberspacePythonTeacher2/intro-to-python-project/README.md

 ## Introduction

 In this project we are going to do a simple implementation of the game "Rock Paper Scissors" (aka **Schere, Stein, Papier** in German).
+It is a game that can be played between two or more players.
+The players can choose either “rock, paper, scissors”.
+Then each of the players simultaneously makes their hands in the shapes of Rock Paper Scissors.
+The winner is selected based on the following:
 Some of you who might not know the game can check the [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors) or this hilarious [Wikihow](https://www.wikihow.com/Play-Rock,-Paper,-Scissors).
 The game will be played in the command line interface.

 ## Before Starting